yka-sas/meeko-terms/terms-en.md

 **Order:** refers to the operation by which the Client subscribes to the Services on the Site.

-**Account:** refers to the creation of a personal area for the Client that can be accessed via its Identifiers enabling it to place Orders and access the Portal once its registration has been confirmed..
+**Account:** refers to the creation of a personal area for the Client that can be accessed via its Identifiers enabling it to place Orders and access the Portal once its registration has been confirmed.
+The number of users that the client subscribes is specified at the time of the Order.

 **Agreement:** refers to these general terms of use of the Site, the annexes and the Order.